dennisbrowngerminiasi/omega-bull-data-manager/Arch/high-level-arch.md

 This separation keeps historical data in shared memory while enabling fast, thread-safe quote retrieval over the network.

+## Lightweight Integration Mode

+For quick client development, the data manager exposes a hardcoded flag that skips the full data download and instead seeds the system with randomly generated quotes for a small subset of tickers.
+This mode keeps the network interface identical while avoiding the cost of fetching real market data.

 ## Example Client

 See `utils/client_example.py` for a minimal example of how to interact with